dhananjay43/helloFOSS-21-LifeAudit/README.md

 # Hello-FOSS-LifeAudit
 This project is a part of HELLO-FOSS: Celebration of Open Source by the Web and Coding Club.
-In this project we will be seeing the application of python in developing an interesting, statistical simulation of our life in an online semester
+In this project we will be seeing the application of python in developing an interesting, statistical simulation of our life in an online semester.

 ### Guidelines
 To contribute to this project there are not many prerequisites just that you should have  a basic grasp over Python.You can go through [these resources](https://github.com/wncc/TSS-2021/tree/main/Python%20%26%20its%20Applications/Week-1) if you want to revise or learn Python.